Ubeidiya prehistoric site: Location

-Ubeidiya is located between the village Menahemia and the kibbutz Beit Zera, one kilometer northwest of the latter.
+Ubeidiya is located between the village Menahemia and Kibbutz Beit Zera, one kilometer northwest of the latter.

 The prehistoric remains were found at a site distinct from the archaeological mound (tell) known as Tell 'Ubeidiya, some 400 metres northwest of the tell.

 Excavation history

 The prehistoric site was discovered in May 1959 near the tell, south of the wadi Yavne'el/Fijjās, by a member of the kibbutz Afikim who was levelling the ground for agriculture with a bulldozer.
 Excavations at the site began in 1960, led by Moshe Stekelis, assisted by zoologist Georg Haas, geologists Leo Picard and Nachman Shulman and several archaeology students, including Ofer Bar-Yosef and Naama Goren-Inbar.
 After Stekelis died in 1967, Bar-Yosef and Goren-Inbar conducted the excavations.